 - Step 1.
 Students that have a grievance should discuss it informally with their instructor.
 We hope that the majority of concerns will be resolved this way. - Step 2.
-If the student feels that the matter has not been resolved through the informal discussion, he/she should put the grievance in writing to the School Director or Director of Nursing for the Vocational Nursing Program. - Step 3.
-The School Director or Director of Nursing will respond to written grievance within five (5) days and schedule an appointment to meet with the student to discuss the grievance.
-The School Director or Director of Nursing will conduct an investigation thereafter to provide the student a full and fair opportunity to present information relevant to the grievance.
-The School Director or Director of Nursing will render their decision in writing within ten (10) business days after concluding their investigation.
-The School Director's decision will be final.
-The student's written complaint along with the School Director's decision will become part of the student's permanent file. - Step 4.
+If the student feels that the matter has not been resolved through the informal discussion, he/she should put the grievance in writing to the Program Director or Director of Nursing

+Step 3.
+The College President, Program Director or Director of Nursing will respond to written grievance within five (5) days and schedule an appointment to meet with the student to discuss the grievance.
+The College President or Director of Nursing will conduct an investigation thereafter to provide the student a full and fair opportunity to present information relevant to the grievance.
+The College President or Director of Nursing will render their decision in writing within ten (10) business days after concluding their investigation.
+The College President's decision will be final.
+The student's written complaint along with the College President's decision will become part of the student's permanent file.

+Step 4.
 If the matter is not resolved to the student's satisfaction, the student may write to or upload: